mulle-sde/mulle-env/README.md

 With **mulle-env** you can easily manage

 * the command line tools available in the virtual environment
-* additional virtual environment variables with multiple scopes, like per-user or per-host.
+* additional virtual environment variables with multiple scopes, like on a per-user or per-host basis.

+Therefore a directory can become a self containe virtual environment using mulle-env.

 Commands            | Description